 Appendix A: RISCV

-This chapter shows the RISC toolchain installatation including gnu, llvm and simulators on Linux as figure and table below.
+This chapter shows the installation of the RISC toolchain, including GNU, LLVM, and simulators on Linux, as illustrated in the figure and table below.

 digraph G {